Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Characterizations of Anosov representations

 \section{Characterizations of Anosov representations}

-This section is devoted to the proof of Theorems \ref{maintheorem} and \ref{Zariskidense}.
-Note that in the statement of Theorem \ref{maintheorem} we do not assume that the group $\rho(\Gamma)$ contains a $P_{\theta}$-proximal element, the pair of limit maps $(\xi^{+},\xi^{-})$ is compatible or the map $\xi^{-}$ satisfies the Cartan property.
+This section is devoted to the proof of Theorems \ref{maintheorem} and \ref{Zariskidense} and Corollary \ref{CCartan}.
+Note that in Theorem \ref{maintheorem} we do not assume that the group $\rho(\Gamma)$ contains a $P_{\theta}$-proximal element, the pair of limit maps $(\xi^{+},\xi^{-})$ is compatible or the map $\xi^{-}$ satisfies the Cartan property.